stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 ---
-title: Snapshot Deployment's Volume | Stash
+title: Snapshotting Deployments | Stash
-description: An step by step guide showing how to snapshot Deployment's volumes.
+description: An step by step guide showing how to snapshot the volumes of a Deployment
 menu:
   product_stash_0.8.3:
     identifier: volume-snapshot-deployment
-    name: Deployment's Volume
+    name: Snapshotting Deployments
     parent: volume-snapshot
     weight: 20
 product_name: stash